synergistics/dotlink/README.md

   Currently, dotlink needs to be downloaded via git.
 It will later be available on the PyPI, though name conflicts currently exist.

   To install, first run from your terminal
     git clone https://github.com/synergistics/dotlink
   to download the source.

-  Now you are able to view the code; mess with it if you want.
+  Now you should be able to view the code; mess with it if you want.

   To install for client usage issue the following after cloning the repo
     cd dotlink
     pip install .

   You should now be able to use dotlink.
 Run
     dotlink --help
   to ensure that dotlink was installed properly.

   From there, happy configuring!